The Oliver H. Hicks Oratorical Contest was inaugurated through the generosity of Mrs. Gertrude G. Hicks, widow of Oliver H. Hicks, V’1868.

 · Well-thought out and prepared in advance

-· Not read directly from the paper or electronic device it’s written on (though it need not be memorized)
+· Not read directly from the paper or electronic device it’s written on (though it need

 The winner is entitled to a stipend of $400.
 The selection of the top orator remains a secret until announced at the Convention Banquet, when the winner is asked to deliver his unique ‘pearls of wisdom’ to the dinner participants.
 All contestants should, therefore, bring copies of their speech manuscript with them to the banquet so they are prepared to present their speech in the event they are announced as the winner.
 The winning oration is also traditionally published in the next issue of the Sigma Phi Flame.